Ulez is two-for-one offer for London, Sadiq Khan says

 That is because many people are changing from diesel to petrol cars, which emit more carbon dioxide.

-Mr Khan told the Concordia business summit that his clear air zone was "the classic best ever two-for-one offer you will ever receive".
+Mr Khan told the Concordia business summit that his clear-air zone was "the classic best ever two-for-one offer you will ever receive".

 "The same things that cause climate change, cause air pollution," he explained.
 "Nitrogen dioxide, nitrogen oxides, particulate matter and carbon emissions.
 If you deal with one, you deal with the other."